piegrh/Unity-Anime-Face-Detector/README.md

 This Library is basically a port of [lbpcascade_animeface by nagadomi](https://github.com/nagadomi/lbpcascade_animeface) to [Emgu CV](https://www.emgu.com/wiki/index.php/Main_Page) (an OpenCV wrapper for .NET).

  ![alt text](https://i.imgur.com/DSVgVOo.gif)
-## Example together with Steamworks SDK
+## Example together with Steamworks.NET
 Quit the application if we detect an anime face in this user's steam profile image.

 ```c#